Update: The iPhone 12 Pro has discontinued by Apple, but you can still find it for sale in some cases. ewer iPhone 14 Pro series.

 In terms of design, all four iPhone 12 models sport smaller notches up front, as well as flatter sides that are reminiscent of the iPhone 5.
 Every iPhone 12 is thinner across the board, too.

 As far as differences go, the iPhone 12 mini and iPhone 12 have aluminum and glass designs, while Apple continues to reserve the stainless steel body for the iPhone 12 Pro phones.

 Another key difference is in the colors.
-The iPhone 12 and iPhone 12 mini come in a variety of vibrant hues including blue, green, red, white and black.
+The iPhone 12 and iPhone 12 mini come in a variety of vibrant hues including blue, green, red, white, black and purple.
 Meanwhile, the iPhone 12 Pro series comes in silver, graphite, gold and a new pacific blue.

 iPhone 12 vs. iPhone 12 Pro: Displays